truera/trulens/docs/trulens_eval/evaluation/feedback_functions/anatomy.md

 ## Feedback implementations

+[OpenAI.context_relevance][trulens_eval.feedback.provider.openai.OpenAI.context_relevance]
-`openai.context_relevance` is an example of a feedback function implementation.
+is an example of a feedback function implementation.

 Feedback implementations are simple callables that can be run on any arguments matching their signatures.
 In the example, the implementation